 In the absence or unavailability of the President the Vice-President shall have all the powers and duties of the President, except as otherwise provided by law.

 The Secretary shall be the presiding officer in the absence of both the President and Vice-President.
 The Secretary shall create and communicate any correspondence from the Board.

-At the same meeting, the Board shall appoint the Clerk-Treasurer.
-The Clerk-Treasurer may or may not be a member of the Board.
+At the same meeting, the Board shall appoint the fiscal officer.
+The fiscal officer may or may not be a member of the Board.

-The Clerk-Treasurer shall be the treasurer of the library funds.
+The fiscal officer shall be the fiscal officer of the library funds.
 Within 30

 days of assuming duties, a bond shall be executed in an amount and with a surety